 You use your existing cell number to sign up for WhatsApp, but the app will then work over Wi-Fi or cell data – even if you use a different SIM card or have international roaming turned off while overseas.

-While there's nothing particularly innovative about Facebook Messenger and its text and video-based messaging system, it has one major advantage over its competitors.
-With around 1.5 billion users, almost everyone you want to chat with is likely to have a Facebook account.
+While there's nothing particularly innovative about Facebook Messenger and its text and video-based messaging system, it has one major advantage—with around 1.5 billion users, anyone you want to chat with is likely to have a Facebook account.

 Telegram can run on multiple devices at the same time, including iOS, Android, Windows Phone, desktop apps and in a web browser.
 It works well, is developed by a company that cares about security, and is currently my favorite messaging app.